mediaelement/mediaelement/README.md

 ### Version History

-*2.x.x (in progress)
+*2.1.0 (2011/02/23) - 32.9kb*

+* Updated control styles for a cleaner look
 * Added loadeddata and canplay events to Flash and Silverlight
 * Added loading indicator to MediaElementPlayer
 * Added stop button (pause, then return to currentTime:0)
 * IE6/7 CSS updates
 * Poster is now forced to the size of the player (could be updated to be proportional if someone wants to add that)
 * Updated Flash ended event to account for buffering weirdness
-* Added slight gradient to controls for a cleaner look
+* Fixed a track text hovering problem

 *2.0.7 (2011/02/13) - 31.9kb*